DanMacDonald/public-square-tutorial/03-PostingTransactions.md

 const [isWalletConnected, setIsWalletConnected] = React.useState(false);
 ```

 This should appear right above the two other `useSate()` lines we added for `postInfos` and `isSearching`.
-Now scroll down to the where the `<Navigation />` component appears in the file and add in the following line.
+Now scroll down to where the `<Navigation />` component appears in the file and add in the following line.
 ```js
 <WalletSelectButton onWalletConnect={() => setIsWalletConnected(true)}/>
 ```